What Is a Contingency Fee and How Does it Affect You and Your Case?

 • Incidental charges, including postage costs or making copies

-Before agreeing to any contingency fee arrangement, it is vital to review your contract and clarify with the attorney what expenses you must pay, even if you lose your case.
+Before agreeing to any contingency fee arrangement, it is vital to review your contract.
+Clarify with the attorney what expenses you must pay, even if you lose your case.
+An experienced lawyer can explain the fee structure to outline what the client pays in different scenarios.

 Contingency Fee Arrangement Variations

-There are some variations to the standard contingency fee agreement used in certain cases.
-Your lawyer can help you determine whether these may be applicable to your case.
+There are some variations to the standard contingency fee model used in certain cases.
+Your lawyer can help you determine whether these may apply to your case.

 Hourly Contingency Fee